 - To qualify for recognition as part of applying the acquisition method, the identifiable assets acquired and liabilities assumed must meet the definitions of assets and liabilities in the Framework for the Preparation and Presentation of Financial Statements at the acquisition date.
 For example, costs the acquirer expects but is not obliged to incur in the future to effect its plan to exit an activity of an acquiree or to terminate the employment of or relocate an acquiree's employees are not liabilities at the acquisition date.
 Therefore, the acquirer does not recognise those costs as part of applying the acquisition method.
 Instead, the acquirer recognises those costs in its post-combination financial statements in accordance with other SLFRSs. - In addition, to qualify for recognition as part of applying the acquisition method, the identifiable assets acquired and liabilities assumed must be part of what the acquirer and the acquiree (or its former owners) exchanged in the business combination transaction rather than the result of separate transactions.
 The acquirer shall apply the guidance in paragraphs 51-53 to determine which assets acquired or liabilities assumed are part of the exchange for the acquiree and which, if any, are the result of separate transactions to be accounted for in accordance with their nature and the applicable SLFRSs. - The acquirer's application of the recognition principle and conditions may result in recognising some assets and liabilities that the acquiree had not previously recognised as assets and liabilities in its financial statements.
-For example, the acquirer recognises the acquired identifiable intangible assets, such as a brand name, a patent or a customer relationship, that the acquiree did not recognise as assets in its financial statements because it developed them internally and charged the related costs to expense. - Paragraphs B28-B40 provide guidance on recognising operating leases and intangible assets.
-Paragraphs 22-28 specify the types of identifiable assets and liabilities that include items for which this SLFRS provides limited exceptions to the recognition principle and conditions. - Classifying or designating identifiable assets acquired and liabilities assumed in a business combination - At the acquisition date, the acquirer shall classify or designate the identifiable assets acquired and liabilities assumed as necessary to apply other SLFRSs subsequently.
-The acquirer shall make those classifications or designations on the basis of the contractual terms, economic conditions, its operating or accounting policies and other pertinent conditions as they exist at the acquisition date.
+For example, the acquirer recognises the acquired identifiable intangible assets, such as a brand name, a patent or a customer relationship, that the acquiree did not recognise as assets in its financial statements because it developed them internally and charged the related costs to expense. - Paragraphs B31-B40 provide guidance on recognising intangible assets.
+Paragraphs 22-28B specify the types of identifiable assets and liabilities that include items for which this SLFRS provides limited exceptions to the recognition principle and conditions.

+Classifying or designating identifiable assets acquired and liabilities assumed in a business combination

-- In some situations, SLFRSs provide for different accounting depending on how an entity classifies or designates a particular asset or liability.
-Examples of classifications or designations that the acquirer shall make on the basis of the pertinent conditions as they exist at the acquisition date include but are not limited to: - (a) classification of particular financial assets and liabilities as a financial asset or liability at fair value through profit or loss, or as a financial asset available for sale or held to maturity, in accordance with LKAS 39 Financial Instruments: Recognition and Measurement; - (b) designation of a derivative instrument as a hedging instrument in accordance with LKAS 39; and - (c) assessment of whether an embedded derivative should be separated from the host contract in accordance with LKAS 39 (which is a matter of 'classification' as this SLFRS uses that term). - 17 This SLFRS provides two exceptions to the principle in paragraph 15: - (a) classification of a lease contract as either an operating lease or a finance lease in accordance with LKAS 17 Leases; and - (b) classification of a contract as an insurance contract in accordance with SLFRS 4 Insurance Contracts.
+- At the acquisition date, the acquirer shall classify or designate the identifiable assets acquired and liabilities assumed as necessary to apply other SLFRSs subsequently.
+The acquirer shall make those classifications or designations on the basis of the contractual terms, economic conditions, its operating or accounting policies and other pertinent conditions as they exist at the acquisition date. - In some situations, SLFRSs provide for different accounting depending on how an entity classifies or designates a particular asset or liability.
+Examples of classifications or designations that the acquirer shall make on the basis of the pertinent conditions as they exist at the acquisition date include but are not limited to: - (a) classification of particular financial assets and liabilities as measured at fair value through profit or loss or at amortised cost, or as a financial asset measured at fair value through other comprehensive income in accordance with SLFRS 9 Financial Instruments; - (b) designation of a derivative instrument as a hedging instrument in accordance with SLFRS 9; and - (c) assessment of whether an embedded derivative should be separated from a host contract in accordance with SLFRS 9 (which is a matter of 'classification' as this SLFRS uses that term). - 17 This SLFRS provides two exceptions to the principle in paragraph 15: - (a) classification of a lease contract in which the acquiree is the lessor as either an operating lease or a finance lease in accordance with SLFRS 16 Leases; and - (b) classification of a contract as an insurance contract in accordance with SLFRS 4 Insurance Contracts.